claranet/tfwrapper/README.md

     #version: "0.10"  # Terraform version like "0.10" or "0.10.5" - optional
 ```

-It is using your Claranet account linked to a Microsoft Account.
+It is using your account linked to a Microsoft Account.
 You must have access to the Azure Subscription if you want to use Terraform.

 Here is an example for a stack on Azure configuration using Service Principal mode: